-Note - In addition to the standard terms and conditions of probation, optional terms and conditions of probation are assigned based on violations and fact patterns specific to individual cases.
-1. Suspension - Individual License As part of probation, Respondent is suspended from the practice of veterinary medicine for, beginning the effective date of this decision Decision.
-During saidthe suspension, Respondent shall not enter any veterinary hospital which is registered by the Board unless seeking treatment for one's own animal.
-Additionally, Respondent shall not manage, administer, or be a consultant to any veterinary hospital or veterinarian during the period of actual suspension and shall not engage in any veterinary-related service or activity.
-2. Suspension - Premises As part of probation, Premises License Number, issued to Respondent, is suspended for, beginning the effective date of this decision Decision.
-During saidthe period of suspension, said premises may not be used by any party for any act constituting the practice of veterinary medicine, surgery, dentistry, and/or the various branches thereof.
-3. Posted Notice of Suspension If suspension is ordered, Respondent shall post a notice of the Board's Order of Suspension, in a place clearly visible to the public.
-The notice, provided by the Board, shall remain posted during the entire period of actual suspension.
-4. Limitation on Practice/Inspections (A) During probation, Respondent is prohibited from practicing 5.
-Inspections 2If Respondent is the owner or managing licensee of a veterinary practice premises, the following probationary conditions apply: (aA) The location or mobile veterinary practice must not only haveshall hold a current premises registrationpermit issued by the Board, but must also be subject to and Respondent shall make the practice or location available for inspections by a Board representative to determine whether the location or veterinary practice meets minimum standards for a veterinary practice premises.
-The inspections will be conducted on an announced or unannounced basis and shall be held during normal business hours.
-The Board reserves the right to conduct these inspections on at least a quarterly basis during probation.
-Respondent shall pay the Board for the cost of each inspection, which is \$500.
-If the veterinary practice has two consecutive non-compliant inspections, Respondent shall surrender the Premises Permit within ninety (90) days from the date of the second consecutive non-compliant inspection. (bB) As a condition precedent to any Ppremises registration Permit issued to Respondent as owner or managing licensee, the location or mobile veterinary practice for which application is made shall be inspected by a Board representative to determine whether the location or mobile veterinary practice meets minimum standards for a veterinary practice premises.
-Respondent shall submit to the Board, along with any premises registration permit-application, a \$500 inspection fee.
+In addition to the standard terms and conditions of probation, optional terms and conditions of on are assigned based on violations and fact patterns specific to individual cases.
+1. Suspension - Individual License susper treatme t of probation, Respondent is suspended from the practice of veterinary medicine for , beginning the effective date of this decision Decision.
+During saidthe nsion, Respondent shall not enter any veterinary hospital which is registered by the Board unless seeking tent for one's own animal.
+Additionally, Respondent shall not manage, administer, or be a consultant to terinary hospital or veterinarian during the period of actual suspension and shall not engage in any ary-related service or activity.
+2. Suspension - Premises decisio t of probation, Premises License Number, issued to Respondent, is suspended for, beginning the effective date of this mDecision.
+During saidthe period of suspension, said premises may not be used by any party for any astituting the practice of veterinary medicine, surgery, dentistry, and/or the various branches thereof.
+3. Posted Notice of Suspension ension is ordered, Respondent shall post a notice of the Board's Order of Suspension, in a place clearly to the public.
+The notice, provided by the Board, shall remain posted during the entire period of actual asion.
+4. Limitation on Practice/Inspections practic (B) Du 1. f ring probation, Respondent is prohibited from practicing(Type of e) ring probation, Respondent is prohibited from the following: Probationg veterinary medicine from a location or mobile veterinary practice that which does not have a rent premises registration permit issued by the Board.; and 5.
+Inspections espondent is the owner or managing licensee of a veterinary practice premises, the following onary conditions apply: registra location practic annour right to Board to complic of the standa by a Bo standa ne location or mobile veterinary practice must not only haveshall hold a current premises ationpermit issued by the Board, but must also be subject to and Respondent shall make the practice or available for inspections by a Board representative to determine whether the location or veterinary emeets minimum standards for a veterinary practice premises.
+The inspections will be conducted on an anced or unannounced basis and shall be held during normal business hours.
+The Board reserves the conduct these inspections on at least a quarterly basis during probation.
+Respondent shall pay the for the cost of each inspection, which is \$500.
+If the veterinary practice has two consecutive non-ant inspections, Respondent shall surrender the Premises Permit within ninety (90) days from the date-second consecutive non-compliant inspection.
+Is a condition precedent to any Ppremises registration Permit issued to Respondent as owner or ing licensee, the location or mobile veterinary practice for which application is made shall be inspected orard representative to determine whether the location or mobile veterinary practice meets minimum rds for a veterinary practice premises.
+Respondent shall submit to the Board, along with any premises ation permit-application, a \$500 inspection fee.